A structural glass wall is a minimal and modern alternative to framed curtain walling to create a large or long elevation of glazing.

 The continuous elevation of frameless structural glass units is flamelessly connected and joined together using specialist silicone joints.
 The result is a large glass elevation with no visible framing or fixings.
 The only visible sightlines are the silicone joints between each insulated glass unit.

-As our fixing details are bespoke and detailed to each project-specific requirement, we can change these to suit the thickness of the glass unit and the shape.
-This means we can easily adapt the glass specification of the glass wall to suit the performance requirements, including the inclusion of laminated glass units, upgrading to triple glazing or any other additional specification request.
+We can easily adapt the glass specification of the glass wall to suit the performance requirements, including the inclusion of laminated glass units, upgrading to triple glazing or any other additional specification request.

 These large elevations of frameless glass bring in a flood of natural light and help connect internal spaces with the outside with no interrupting frames.